How to Nail Your Elevator Pitch

 Not sure where to start?
 We’re here to help!
 Here’s how to create an elevator pitch that’ll take you to the next professional level – it’s the best minute you can invest in.

 To get started, grab your favorite journal, an iPad or a piece of plain old white paper.
-Then, write down all the words and thoughts that come to mind when you think about your business, the essence of what you do and how you do it.
+Then, write down all the words and thoughts that come to mind when thinking about how to start a business, the essence of what you do and how you do it.
 To help get your juices flowing, consider these questions:

 While brainstorming ideas, try to recall some memorable success stories.
 During your pitch, a quick anecdote can have a much stronger impact than facts and numbers.
 A personal touch tends to stick with people and will help the listener connect to the mission of your business.